RSU 1 weighs replacement of 2 Bath elementary schools

-BATH — Regional School Unit 1 is in the early stages of determining whether Bath’s two elementary schools should be replaced by one or two new structures.
+BATH — With its two Bath elementary schools aging and running out of space, Regional School Unit 1 is in the early stages of determining whether both buildings should be replaced by one or two new structures.

 “The Facilities Committee has started that conversation,” Superintendent Patrick Manuel said in an interview Oct.
 11.